Emin-F/Insecure-Mobile-app/README.md

 After that you can open the mobile app on the right side there is a menu you can switch the schenarios using that.

-First 3 schenario based on the mobile app others happens on the web app, happy hacking.
+First 3 schenario based on the mobile app (Insecure Storage, Webview, XSS via webview) others happens on the web app (SQL Injection, IDOR and Authentication bypass), happy hacking.